ganeswar-velvadapu/portfolio/public/blogs/docker-101.md

 Imagine you're building an application (say, with Node.js).

-- **Your machine (Laptop)**: You write code, and it runs perfectly on your specific Node version and dependencies.
+- **Your machine (Laptop)**: You write code, and it runs perfectly on your machine with specific Node version and dependencies.
 - **Deployment Server**: You give the code to the deployment team.
 Their server has a **different Node version**.
 - **The Conflict**: A key dependency in your project requires the exact Node version from your laptop.
 Upgrading/Downgrading the server's Node isn't an option because other projects on the server rely on the current version.

 This difference in environments leads to deployment failure and headaches!